Saturday, March 30, 2013

 🌐 Partas Website

-πŸš† LRT-1 to Tayuman Station, then walk or ride a tricycle to the terminal.
+πŸš† LRT-1: Get off at Tayuman Station, then walk or take a tricycle to the terminal.

 πŸ“ 832 EDSA, Immaculate Conception, QC